ethankennerly/as2cs/README.md

 * If you'd like to request a pull or fork to add a feature, that'd be appreciated!

+* Match whitespace when empty array literal, hash literal and following newline.
+ In C# there are curly braces.
+When the curly braces are empty or a single line, put on a single line.

+  Expected:

+                var selectsNow:Array = [];

+  Got:

+                var selectsNow:Array = [
+                ]
+                ;

 * Do not reformat braces and lines in comments.
+* Example conversion of Mother Nature game jam.
 * ActionScript string.length to C# String.Length.
 Instead DataUtil.Length is available.
 Replace:
   Vim sed: